-- Notices concerning voting rights In accordance with section 33 et seq. of the Wertpapierhandelsgesetz (WpHG German Securities Trading Act), when Viscom AG becomes aware that an entity acquires, exceeds or falls below 3 %, 5 %, 10 %, 15 %, 20 %, 2 5%, 30 %, 50 %, or 75 % of the voting rights in the company as a result of a purchase, disposal or in any other way, this fact will also be promptly disclosed via notification system accessible throughout Europe.
-The company did not receive any notifications in the 2019 financial year. - Directors' Dealings.
+• Directors' Dealings.
 Executive Board and Supervisory Board members of Viscom AG and certain executives who have regular access to insider information and are authorised to make significant company decisions (including related parties as defined by the Market Abuse Regulation (MAR)), are required to disclose their securities transactions, in accordance with section 19 of the MAR.
-These types of transactions are published as soon as the company is informed through a pan-European information system and in the "Investor Relations/News/Publications/Directors' Dealings" section of our website at www.viscom.com/europe.
+These types of transactions are published as soon as the company is informed through a pan-European information system and in the "Company/Investor Relations/News/Publications/Directors' Dealings" section of our website at www.viscom.com.

-The company was made aware of the following acquisition or sales transactions for shares of Viscom AG or for financial instruments based on these by members of governing bodies (Directors' Dealings) by Mr. Dirk Schwingel and Mr. Peter Krippner in the 2019 financial year:
+The company was made aware of the following acquisition or sales transactions for shares of Viscom AG or for financial instruments based on these by members of governing bodies (Directors' Dealings) by Mr. Volker Pape in the 2020 financial year: